Visual Effects, Digital Arts & Animation BA (Hons) / HE Certificate

 Course dates and application deadlines

-• Deadline for applicants requiring student visa: Friday 29 March 2024
+• Deadline for applicants requiring student visa to enter Germany: Friday 28 March 2025

-We only accept late applications from those who do not need a student visa.
+We only accept late applications from those who do not need a student visa to enter Germany.
 If the course is full, you will be added to a waiting list.

 Find out more